alanmitchell/bmon/docs/source/multiple-organizations.rst

 .. _multiple-organizations:

-Sharing the BMON Server across Multiple Organizations
+Sharing BMON across Multiple Organizations
 =====================================================

 One BMON server can be used to serve multiple Organizations.
 If this